sjanhunen/dokimazo/papers/one-question.rst

    Christ taught that the heart is the source out from which everything flows.
 A heart that is filled with the spirit of Christ is like building on the rock.
 The works will weather the storm.
 If you want to serve God, it must be from the heart.

 When we think of this word, its natural for us to imagine a bodily organ that pumps blood.
-But the Hebrew words *leb* and *lebab*, which are translated *heart* in the Old Testament, literally mean the innermost part of something.
-So you will see these words used in such phrases as "the *heart* of the sea" or the "the *midst* of heaven".
+But the Hebrew words *leb* and *lebab*, which are translated *heart* in the Old Testament, literally mean the innermost part of something.  you will see these words used in such phrases as "the *heart* of the sea" or the "the *midst* of heaven".

 When *leb* or *lebab* are spoken of in the human context, the *heart* represents the innermost part or central part of your soul.
 Life is described, in Proverbs 4:23, as flowing out of the heart: